-Dated: August 21, 2017
+Dated: August 23, 2017

-case involved such complex and difficult issues that it necessitated the appointment of a Special Master.
+Court has held myriad hearings on the issue of recorded confidential recordings discovered in the Black case.
+That case involved such complex and difficult issues that it necessitated the appointment of a Special Master.
 Although this is a motion on which the Court would ordinarily conduct a hearing, it has not set one in this case because the motion is not yet in a position to be heard and decided.
 The parties may disagree with the Court's approach, and if so, they are welcome to file motions requesting the motion either be resolved or withdrawn.
 But the Court declines to sua sponte rule on this motion based on activity in an unrelated case without any guidance from the parties about the significance of the Special Master's reports as they relate to this pending motion.